FRR section 12 – Presentation of financial statements

 Accrued expenses are only to be recognised to the extent that they meet the requirements for recognition of the liability under AASB 137 Provisions, Contingent Liabilities and Contingent Assets (AASB 137).
 For guidance and examples on what constitutes a present obligation, see paragraphs Aus26.1 and Aus26.2 of AASB 137.

-Where an amount that has been expensed is refunded to the entity, it is appropriate to treat this amount as a reduction in the expense, except where:
+Where an amount that has been expensed is refunded to the entity (that is, cash has been received), it is generally appropriate to treat this amount as a reduction in the expense, except where:

 - the amount is received in a subsequent year – in which case it is recorded as income